 Wealthsimple Trade is a great alternative to Robinhood for Canadians but there a few places where it falls short.

-- Trading of fractional shares is unavailable
+- Trading of fractional shares is now available but for limited stocks

 - There are no margin accounts